Scientific writing

 Figure 1

-Scientific writing style is frequently terrible.
-In my undergraduate days, I was enrolled in a linguistics program.
-The psycholinguistics content was greatly concerned with questions like how (relatively) hard e.g. subordinate passive voice is for our brains to process.
-We would quantify that by e.g. measuring how long people needed to pause to understand such a passive phrasing compared to something in the active voice.
-And of course, the essays on these themes had to be written with hard-to-parse scientific style, such as subordinate clauses, passive voice, and various other things that we knew made our essays measurably harder to understand.
+Scientific writing is frequently terrible.
+As an undergraduate, I studied linguistics.
+The psycholinguistics content focused on questions like how hard, relatively, a subordinate passive voice is for our brains to process.
+We quantified that by, for example, measuring how long people paused to understand a passive phrasing compared with an active one.
+Of course, the essays on these themes had to be written in hard-to-parse scientific style — subordinate clauses, passive voice, and other constructions that we knew made our essays measurably harder to understand.

 Why do we do this to ourselves?
-Possibly because writing is just plain hard, harder in your second language (and scientists tend not to be writing in their mother language), and possibly because a shadowy conspiracy of lecturers aims to create demand for remunerated means of education delivery, such as lectures, where they explain well in person what they obfuscated in books.
-The academic elites would be, that is, in the pocket of Big Talk.
+Possibly because writing is just plain hard, harder in our second language (and scientists tend not to be writing in their mother language), and possibly because a shadowy conspiracy of lecturers aims to create demand for paid educational delivery, such as lectures, where they explain in person what they obfuscated in books.
+The academic elites, that is, would be in the pocket of Big Talk.

-Or maybe possibly because your graduate committee feels they need to give you some feedback and if they do not understand the content of your writing then at least they might feel you could benefit from being told to talk more defensively pretentious.
+Or maybe it’s because our graduate committee feels they need to give us some feedback, and if they don’t understand our writing they may at least tell us to write more defensively and more pretentiously.

 Can we do better (i.e. more beautiful, more comprehensible) while still using enough appropriately rococo status signifiers to get our work published?
-I am especially interested in good mathematical style, but academic style in general could be good to know.
+I’m especially interested in good mathematical style, but academic style in general would also be useful to know.

 Yes, mostly.
-Good academic writing seems to me to be about finding a compromise between my aesthetic and academic status dialect.
-While I will never get to write a paper the same way I would explain it in person, at least I can avoid some of the bullshit and still be publishable.
+Good academic writing, it seems to me, is about finding a compromise between my aesthetic preferences and the academic status dialect.
+While I will never get to write a paper the same way I would explain it in person, I can at least avoid some of the bullshit and still be publishable.
 Put another way, there is a comprehensible style hidden within the status-signaling academese dialect.
 In public science communication, I can probably aim for my actual preferred style.

 It might be good at this point to distinguish several possible styles of writing that I might like to be good at: